afgprogrammer/Flutter-food-delivery-ui-kit/README.md

 # Flutter Food Delivery Application UI Kit - Foody

+> **🛒 How to Purchase**
+>
+> To get the full version of this UI kit with all features and screens, visit the [Foody UI Kit product page](https://afgprogrammer.com/flutter/foody-ui-kit) and follow the purchase instructions.
+After purchase, you'll receive access to the complete source code and future updates.

 ![Flutter Food Delivery Application UI Kit](assets/screenshots/flutter-foody-ui-kit.png)

 A complete Flutter UI kit for a food delivery application, showcasing various screens and features.
 This project is designed to help developers quickly build a food delivery app using Flutter.